varneberg/varneberg.github.io/Cheat_Sheets/INF226/INF226_Cheat_Sheet.md

   - Dockererd daemon attack surface
   - Security of container configuration

-## Priviledge Separation
+## Privilege Separation

-### Principle of Least Priviledge
+### Principle of Least Privilege

-        Every program and every user should operate using the least amount og priviledge necessary to complete the job
+        Every program and every user should operate using the least amount of privilege necessary to complete the job

-## Preventing Priviledge Escalation in SSH
+## Preventing Privilege Escalation in SSH

 - **OpenSSH**
   - Part of OpenBSD project
   - Found on most unix systems
   - Secure remote access (PKI)

-### Privilegde Separation in SSH
+### Privilege Separation in SSH

 - **Monitor**
-  - Priviledged
+  - Privileged
-  - Provides interface for slaves to perform priviledged operations
+  - Provides interface for slaves to perform privileged operations
   - Validates requests
   - Finite state machine
   - Perform actions on slaves behalf

 - **Slave**
-  - Unpriviledged
+  - Unprivileged
   - Does most of the work
-  - Calls on monitor when priviledged operations must be performed
+  - Calls on monitor when privileged operations must be performed

 - [Encryption keys] [File system] <--> [Monitor] <--> [Slave] <--> [Client]

 ### Implementing Monitor/Slave Pattern

-- **Goal:** Limit the amount of code running in a priviledged process
+- **Goal:** Limit the amount of code running in a privileged process

-#### Identifying Priviledged Operations
+#### Identifying Privileged Operations

         Defines a service specific monitor/slave interface